zenhack/tempest/README.md

 ```
 ./configure \
     --with-go-capnp=../deps/go-capnproto2 \
-    --with-go-sandstorm=../deps/go.sandstorm
+    --with-go-sandstorm=../deps/go.sandstorm \
+    --localstatedir=/opt/sandstorm/var
 make
 ```

-Then run `make install` to install tempest system wide.

-Tip: you can configure tempest to share a grain/app storage directory with a sandstorm system by passing `--localstatedir=/opt/sandstorm/var` to `./configure`.
+Note: this will also configure tempest to share a grain/app storage directory with a sandstorm system.
 In addition to the files used by sandstorm, `tempest` will create a couple extra things underneath that path, namely:

 - an extra directory at `sandstorm/mnt`
 - a sqlite3 database at `sandstorm/sandstorm.sqlite3`

+Then run `make install` to install tempest system wide.

 # Importing data from sandstorm